There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Pro: Sophie Turner (+4pts)

 Jean became an outcast, she had to deal with trauma from her past, and she had to go through all of this while dealing with an incredibly powerful force that she knew nothing about.
-She feared that she could control the power within her, and she feared that she could protect those she cared about from that power.
+She feared that she could not control the power within her, and she feared that she could not protect those she cared about from that power.
 This was not the type of performance that will stick with you after the movie is over, but Sophie Turner delivered the performance that the story needed from her.
 This was not a great movie, but Sophie Turner was far from being one of the reasons why.

 Con: Charles (-4pts)

-The writers of this movie seemed to go take a step backward.
+The writers of this movie seemed to take a step backward.
 They did it for the sake of moving the plot along, but they did not give the character any development that showed how he became this way.
 The filmmakers ignored everything about the character that came before, which made this feel more like an alternate version of the Charles that should have been in this movie.
 If we had not seen a bunch of other movies featuring this character, then this would have been okay.
 However in the final movie of Fox’s X-Men franchise, the filmmakers decided to deliver a version of Charles that was inconsistent with everything that came before.

 Pro: Michael Fassbender (+3pts)